docker-library/docs/odoo/content.md

       - POSTGRES_USER=odoo
 ```

-If the default postgres credentials does not suit you, tweak the environment variables:
+If the default Postgres credentials does not suit you, tweak the environment variables:

 ```yml
 version: '3.1'